SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting-faq.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This document contains common troubleshooting scenarios and frequently asked questions about Sumo Logic OpenTelemetry Collector.
+This document contains common troubleshooting scenarios and frequently asked questions about the Sumo Logic OpenTelemetry Collector.

 ## About the Sumo Logic OTel Collector